biicode/docs/reference/commands/general_commands.rst

 .. _bii_open_command:

-``bii open <block_name>``: Reusing the code
+``bii open``: Reusing the code
 -------------------------------------------

-This command is tipically used when you decide you want to do some modifications to one of your dependency blocks (those blocks contained in the ``deps`` folder of your hive).
+This command is tipically used when **you decide to do some modifications to one of your dependency blocks** (those blocks contained in the ``deps`` folder of your hive).
+Using this command the block is moved to the ``blocks`` folder within your hive, and their cells become editable source files that cab be modified by you and https://www.google.es/webhp?tab=ww&authuser=0&ei=lw7yUo3NELOS0QXF2IH4AQ&ved=0CBQQ1S4eventually published in a new branch (using the :ref:`publish command<bii_publish_command>`).

 There are two ways of retrieving a block created by you or other biicode user to perform some modifications:

 That block is a dependency of your code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this case, you are using some files from other user's block.
-This means that when you execute a ``bii find`` command those files are copied to the ``deps`` folder of your hive.
-Let's imagine your user name is ``peter``, and your block ``peter/my_block`` dependes on the code written by the user ``martha``.
-In particular it dependes from the block ``martha/her_block``.
-After calling the ``bii find`` command, the files your block needs are copied under the ``deps`` folder of the hive you are working on.
+This is the most general scenario.
+In this case, you are **using some cells from a previously published block** (originally created by you, or by another biicode user) .
+This means that yout have executed the :ref:`find command<_bii_find_command>` inside your hive, and some external dependencies have been retrieved from the biicode servers, and copied to the ``deps`` folder of your hive.
+Let's imagine your user name is ``peter``, and your block ``peter/my_block`` has dependencies on some files written by the user ``martha``.
+In particular your code contains references to the block ``martha/her_block``.
+After calling the ``bii find`` command, only those files your block needs are copied under the ``deps`` folder of the hive you are working on.

 If you decide to make some modifications to the code you are using, you must call the ``bii open`` command, passing as a parameter the name of the block you intend to modify:

 .. code-block:: bash

 	$ bii open martha/her_block

-Then, the biicode client copies martha's block to your ``blocks`` hive folder, and you can perform your modifications and publish that code as any other block.
+Then, the biicode client copies martha's full block to your ``blocks`` hive folder, and you can perform any modifications you need, and eventually publish the modifications on a new branch for that block.

 You have an empty hive
 ^^^^^^^^^^^^^^^^^^^^^^